panchicore/django-cities-sql-import/README.md

 How was the files created?

-The geonames database was imported
+The geonames database was imported (importing countries, regions, subregions and cities; postal codes and alternative names in the next opportunity)

 ```
 python manage.py cities --import=country,region,subregion,city